2 detained, Toronto island airport evacuated in bomb scare | Business

 - Canada

-Flights at the Toronto island airport were suspended and passengers ordered evacuated as police reported a possible explosive device was found near the airport's ferry terminal.
+Flights at Toronto's island airport were suspended and passengers ordered evacuated Saturday as police reported a possible explosive device was found near the airport's ferry terminal.

 Police said two people had been detained and were cooperating with the investigation.

-Police said they were called shortly before 4 pm on Saturday to Billy Bishop airport's mainland ferry terminal to investigate a suspicious package.
+Police said they were called shortly before 4 pm to Billy Bishop airport's mainland ferry terminal to investigate a suspicious package.

 “We are dealing with a potential explosive device,” Toronto police said in a tweet.